Interactive System Build

 Saving changes

-As you have finished changing the current distributive and exited chroot environment, you can create livecd startup image that includes all changes made.
-To do so execute command:
+When you have finished changing the current distributive and exited chroot environment, you can create livecd startup image that includes all changes made.
+To do so please execute:

-The startup image will be saved in an .iso file in /usr/calculate/share/linux directory.
+The startup image will be saved in an .iso file in the /var/calculate/linux directory.

-If you booted from a CD or a flash card toy may run out of ram memory.
-In this case you will need to mount a free section from the hard drive or a network drive into /usr/calculate/share/linux directory, so that the file is created outside computer memory.
+If you booted from a CD or a flash card you may have run out of RAM memory.
+In this case you will need to mount a free section from the hard drive or a network drive into the /var/calculate/linux directory, so that the file is created outside computer memory.

 System installation

-The ISO image after changing the current system is 100% compatible with Gentoo and has all the features of Calculate Linux.
+The ISO image you got modifying the current system is 100% compatible with Gentoo and has all the features of Calculate Linux.

-The system can be booted from livecd, installed on hard drive, saved on a flashcard or even on a portable usb-hdd.
-It will still be possible to change the distributive via boot in ''build'' mode.
-Thus, you can change contents of packages via updating portages as often as you wish.
+The system can be booted from livecd, installed on a hard drive, saved on a flashcard or even on a portable usb-hdd.
+It will still be possible to change the distributive via boot in "Builder" mode.
+Thus, you can change contents of packages by updating portages as often as you wish.

 Examples

-Adding browser Opera to CLS distributive at CD boot
+Adding Opera browser to CLS at CD boot

 Do the following:

 3. make sure the cursor has changed its color.
-Then install browser with command emerge opera;
+Then enter emerge opera to install the browser;

 4. type exit to exit chroot;

-5. mount the hard drive section if needed: mount /dev/sdaX /usr/calculate/share/linux;
+5. mount the hard drive section if needed: mount /dev/sdaX /var/calculate;

-6. save changes in a new file with ISO image: calculate --iso.
+6. save changes in a new ISO image: cl-image iso.

 Installing CLS on a flash card and updating portages

-Updating portages may use a lot of memory, that is why this operation requires not less than 2 Gb of ram memory.
+Updating portages may need a lot of memory, that is why this operation requires at least 2 Gb of RAM.

 Do the following:

-2. install the system on a flash card: calculate -d /dev/sdX (replace sdX with the required device name);
+2. install the system on a flash card: cl-install -d /dev/sdX1 (replace sdX1 with the relevant device name, for instance "sdb1");

-3. restart your computer with an option of flashcard boot, choose ''Builder'' mode start in the menu;
+3. restart your computer with the flashcard boot option, choose "Builder" mode start in the menu;

-5. make sure the cursor has changed its color, update portages with eix-sync command;
+5. make sure the cursor has changed its color, update portages with eix-sync;

 6. type exit to exit chroot;

-7. update livecd.squashfs file with calculate --rebuild command;
+7. update livecd.squashfs file with the cl-image squash command;

 8. restart your computer.

-If there is not enough ram memory you should install CLS on the hard drive in ''Builder'' mode; then all changes will be cashed on the hard drive. ''--rebuild'' option will be unavailable in this case, and the results of your operations will be featured in a new ISO image.
+If there is not enough RAM memory you should install CLS on the hard drive in "Builder" mode; then all changes will be cached on the hard drive.
+The command "cl-image squash" will be unavailable in this case, and the result of your operations will be written in a new ISO image by command "cl-image iso".

-Adding window manager XFCE in CLS distributive via installing system on the hard drive
+Adding XFCE window manager in CLS by installing the system on the hard drive

-3. restart your computer and boot from the CD;
+3. restart your computer and boot from the hard drive;

-5. make sure the cursor has changed its color, update portages with eix-sync command;
+5. make sure the cursor has changed its color, update portages with eix-sync;

 7. type exit to exit chroot.

-8. save changes in the new file with ISO image: calculate --iso;
+8. save changes in a new ISO image: cl-image iso;

 9. save changes on DVD: